 The requirements for certification, by the American Board of Orthodontics are:

-- Graduation form an ADA accredited orthodontic institution.
+- Graduation from an ADA accredited orthodontic institution.

 - Successful completion of written and oral examinations, exploring all phases of orthodontic care.